All Episodes

 So I've actually went to trial before.

-Most law enforcement officers have never gone to trial before.
+Most law enforcement officers have never went to trial before.

-But uh, but it it really, you know, shows it it really tests the strength of your case and it tests your skills in investigator because everything comes out in a trial, right?
+It wasn't too long, but it really, you know, shows it, it really tests the strength of your case and it tests your skills as an investigator because everything comes out in a trial, right?

 That's why most prosecutors never want to go to trial.